RedisLabs/raft/docs/Using.md

     * [Removing a node](#Removing-a-node)

-Using the library
+Introduction
 ===============

+This document contains examples about how to integrate Raft library.

+> :bulb: In the code snippets, error handling is skipped.
+You should check the return code of the library functions all the time.

 Implementing callbacks
 ----------------

-Libraft only provides core raft logic.
+Raft library only provides core raft logic.
 Application should implement some set of callbacks to provide networking and storage.

-### Libraft callbacks
+### Raft library callbacks
 You provide your callbacks to the Raft server using `raft_set_callbacks()`.
 Application must implement all the mandatory callbacks.
 You can find more detailed info in the `raft.h`.